What Is Opportunity Cost?

 Opportunity Cost

 Economists like to say every choice has a cost.
 That cost is called an opportunity cost.
 In economics, cost isn’t just about money; it is about lost opportunities.
-For example, if you chose to go to soccer practice, you lose the opportunity to hang out with your friends.
+For example, if you choose to go to soccer practice, you lose the opportunity to hang out with your friends.
 Hanging out with your friends is your opportunity cost.
 Opportunity cost is the value of the best alternative not chosen.

 Here is another example, let’s say your friend offers to buy you lunch.
 You could eat a hamburger, salad, sandwich, or burrito (these are all of your alternatives).
 You decide to get the burrito.
 The burrito is your choice (the best alternative).
 Your opportunity cost is the second best choice available or what you would have gotten if the burrito wasn’t available.
 If that was the hamburger, then the hamburger is your opportunity cost for choosing the burrito.

-Explicit Cost vs Implicit Cost: There are two types of cost that total the opportunity cost for a choice.
+There are two types of cost that total the opportunity cost for a choice.
 Explicit cost is the cost most people think about when they hear the word cost.
 Explicit cost is the money paid when a choice is made.
 If I choose to go to the movies with my friend, the price of the ticket, popcorn, and soda would be the explicit cost of going to the movie.

 Implicit cost is the value of lost opportunities (lost income most often in AP) as the result of a choice.
 If I took the night off work to go to the movies with my friend, the implicit cost would be the money I could have earned that night had I worked.